 The American Joint Committee on Cancer (AJCC) Staging

-Five-year survival for stage I, II, and III MTC is 93% compared to 28% for stage IV.
+The American joint committee on cancer (AJCC) used different tumor-node-metastasis (TNM) classification for differentiated and anaplastic thyroid cancer.
+Five-year survival for stage I, II, and III medullary thyroid cancer is 93% compared to 28% for stage IV.

 Treatment / Management

 Total thyroidectomy is indicated for all patients with medullary thyroid cancer.
-Bilateral neck dissection (level IV LN) is indicated for tumors more than one cm in greatest dimension, as well as for bilateral disease.
-It should also be considered for unilateral tumors and tumors less than one cm, though definitive data are lacking.
+Bilateral neck dissection (level IV LN) is indicated for tumors more than one centimeter in the greatest dimension, as well as for bilateral disease.
+It should also be considered for unilateral tumors and tumors less than one centimeter, though definitive data are lacking.
 Total thyroidectomy greatly increases the efficacy and utility of postoperative calcitonin level monitoring as a marker for recurrence.